 - Waiting: Any point in the negotiation process where you are waiting for continuing the negotiation: drafts to client; questions to sales; escalations to risk.

-- Over-processing: Unncessary complexity in product design and manufacture that doesn’t have any practical application for the client, or utility for your risk management team.
+- Over-processing: Unnecessary complexity in product design and manufacture that doesn’t have any practical application for the client or utility for your risk management team.
 Hint: this is the gorilla in the room.

 - Inventory: Work in progress that is not finished product on the shop floor.
 In a negotiation, that is the client agreement for the time between inception and execution.
 The longer that average period the larger the inventory.
 You can’t make any money out of a product while it’s still in the factory.